ZILINYE/ZOHO-GO/README.md

 - A Zoho Sign API key, obtainable through your Zoho Sign account for authenticating API requests.
 - Basic knowledge of Go programming and understanding of concurrent programming concepts.

+## Usage
+To extract the zip file and merge the PDF, please use extractor.py.
+This utility is designed to complement the downloading process by providing an easy way to consolidate downloaded documents into a single PDF file for easier handling and storage.
 ## Support and Contributions
 For support requests, feature suggestions, or contributions, please open an issue in the GitHub repository or submit a pull request.
 Your feedback and contributions are welcome to improve the script's functionality and reliability.